KUSHALI104/JKFLIPFLOP-USING-IF-ELSE/README.md

 ![image](https://github.com/naavaneetha/JKFLIPFLOP-USING-IF-ELSE/assets/154305477/6c275261-a6d5-4c37-a3a7-1e88ca11c4cd)

 By using three variable K-Map, we can get the simplified expression for next state, Qt+1t+1.
-Three variable K-Map for next state, Qt+1t+1 is shown in the following figure.
+Three variable K-Maps for next state, Qt+1t+1 is shown in the following figure.

 ![image](https://github.com/naavaneetha/JKFLIPFLOP-USING-IF-ELSE/assets/154305477/5174f41b-0ce0-4329-a372-6d1943ea6673)